IvanBila/ivanbila.github.io/content/blog/what-the-heck-is-npx/index.md

 npx user/library-repo#branch

-will temporarly download the branch and run it locally
+will temporarily download the branch and run it locally

 ## Execute code that is on a github gist